chinapedia/wikipedia.abstract.en/Page/Time.md

 The English word clock probably comes from the Middle Dutch word _klocke_ which, in turn, derives from the medieval Latin word _clocca_, which ultimately derives from Celtic and is cognate with French, Latin, and German words that mean bell.
 The passage of the hours at sea were marked by bells, and denoted the time (see ship's bell).
 The hours were marked by bells in abbeys as well as at sea.

-ChipScaleClock2_HR.jpgs, such as this one unveiled in 2004, are expected to greatly improve GPS location.[34]]]
+s, such as this one unveiled in 2004, are expected to greatly improve GPS location.[34]]]

 Clocks can range from watches, to more exotic varieties such as the Clock of the Long Now.
 They can be driven by a variety of means, including gravity, springs, and various forms of electrical power, and regulated by a variety of means such as a pendulum.